-With 50 state parks and two and a half million acres of national forest, it's no wonder Arkansas is called The Natural State.
+With 52 state parks and two and a half million acres of national forest, you can soak in hot springs, hunt for diamonds, or cast a line in the Natural State.

 Arkansas is full of surprises, with botanical gardens, ancient cave systems, and massive lakes that draw anglers, water sports enthusiasts, and birders.
 It’s also a hot spot for rockhounding, with tons of mineral-rich mines and quarries where visitors can hunt for everything from quartz to diamonds.
 Here you’ll also find one of the most unusual national parks in the country—Hot Springs National Park—where campers can "take the waters" in traditional bathhouses, just as people did more than a century ago.
 Fishing and birdwatching are popular Arkansas pastimes, and many state campgrounds sit on or near lakes.
 Keep your eyes peeled for bald eagles, who nest across Arkansas in the winter months.

 Northwest Arkansas is one of the fastest-growing regions of the state, offering a mix of cute towns and Ozark adventure.
 The largest state park in Arkansas, the Hobbs State Park-Conservation Area, is here, offering 54 miles of trails and campsites only reachable by mountain bike.
 Major geological features in the region include the Boston Mountains (part of the southern Ozarks), a forested region full of hiking trails, caves, and springs, particularly in the Ozark-St. Francis National Forest.

 Southwest Arkansas is characterized by lakes, wooded forests, and plenty of opportunities to get out and rockhound.
 Highlights include Crater of Diamonds State Park, where visitors can dig for diamonds and other minerals, and Millwood State Park, a popular spot for fishing, birdwatching, and camping.